Leading our rail business across the UK and beyond

 Jack has previously held the role of Engineering Director at East Coast Mainline as well as senior management positons at Southeastern Railway and British Airways.

 Laura Dunley - Commercial Director - Hitachi Rail Limited

 Based in London, Laura has been Hitachi Rail’s Commercial Director since June 2017.
 With 15 years of experience working for a variety of First Group companies, Laura has a deep understanding of customers’ needs, whether it’s the train operators, or the passengers.

 Laura joined the company to progress commercial development within Hitachi.
 Her responsibilities include directing our marketing activity and identifying new opportunities to drive sustainable revenue growth.

 Andy Rogers – IEP Programme Director – Hitachi Rail Limited

 Andy Rogers is responsible for ensuring the timely delivery of the company’s contractual obligations across all rolling stock, train control, signalling and maintenance projects - with a particular focus on the Intercity Express Programme.

-Paul joined Hitachi Rail Europe in October 2015 with the purpose of developing and executing the company’s internal and external communications.
+Paul joined Hitachi Rail in October 2015 with the purpose of developing and executing the company’s internal and external communications.
 Paul is a senior corporate communications & IR professional, with significant experience leading IR and stakeholder engagement for both FTSE 250 and private companies of scale across the consumer, retail, leisure, transport, property & infrastructure and TMT sectors, including Director of Corporate Communications and Corporate Affairs roles at HMV Group PLC and Freeserve PLC.